-Gary Tennis serves as NAMSDL’s President and Chief Executive Officer.
+Gary Tennis serves as NAMSDL’s President.
 In 1992-1993 he served as Executive Director of NAMSDL’s predecessor entity, the President’s Commission on Model State Drug Laws, in 1992-1993.
-Gary specializes in drafting and developing treatment, intervention, and prevention model laws, policies, guidelines and strategies.
+Gary specializes in drafting and developing treatment, intervention and prevention model laws, policies, guidelines and strategies.

 With the exception of his two years’ service with the President’s Commission, Gary was a prosecutor in the Philadelphia District Attorney’s Office from 1980 till 2006, the last 20 years of which he served as the Legislative Liaison for the Pennsylvania District Attorneys Association.
 In 1987, as Chairman of the Hiring Committee for the District Attorney’s Office, Gary created the Minority Hiring Recruitment Committee in 1987.

 Gary was appointed as Pennsylvania’s first Secretary of Pennsylvania’s Department of Drug and Alcohol Programs from 2012 till 2017, during which time he served as an Officer on the NASADAD Board.
 He still serves on the Board for the National Association of Drug Court Professionals.

 Gary was awarded the NASADAD Award for Exceptional Leadership and Support of Substance Abuse Prevention and Treatment in 2014 and the National Ramstad-Kennedy award in 2015.
 Gary is also a co-founder of NAMSDL.